 Elements Covered by Building Regulations

-The following list addresses many of the main timber frame construction details governed by Building Regulations but is by no means exhaustive.
+The following list addresses many of the main timber frame construction details governed by Building Regulations, but is by no means exhaustive.
 If in doubt, consult your local authority or contractor for clarification to avoid any costly or dangerous mistakes or omissions.
 It should also be noted that building Regulations vary between England and Scotland and what is right for one may not be for the other.

-While pad foundations can support a simple arch or gazebo, for a whole building strip foundations (at least) will be necessary.
+While pad foundations can support a simple arch or gazebo, whole buildings at least require strip foundations.
 For softer or loose soils, a raft foundation of reinforced concrete slabs or even piled foundations are a must.
 Failing to comply at this stage could halt the entire build before it starts.

 2.Type of Timber Used

-Where used, these must be safe for human and animal contact and pose no risk of pollution to the local water table.
+Where used, these must be safe for human and animal contact and pose no risk of pollution to the local water.
 In some areas of England, Building Regulations require any softwood timbers to be treated against attack by the House Longhorn Beetle.
 T

 4. Timber Trusses

-Even if solely oak trusses are used, at least some other components of the roof structure will be made of other timber and may need treatment.
+Even if solely Oak Trusses are used, at least some other components of the roof structure will be made of other timber and may need treatment.
 The method of joining them to the trusses, for example pegs or steel plates, may have to be altered to comply with Building Regulations.

 5.Insulation and Vapour Control

 If Timber cladding or sheathing is also used, a high level of sound insulation will be achieved.
 BS 5250 can be used to calculate the risk of interstitial condensation (the likelihood of water build up within wall cavities).
 A suitable Vapour control layer should be incorporated into the wall design based on this information.